-Table 1 is a listing of the various species of odonate larvae identified at Brookhaven National Laboratory during the summer of 2003, and their locations.
-The various ponds surveyed (P-1, P-2, P-6, P-7, P-9, P-10, 9 O'clock pond at the RHIC Ring, as well as the Recharge Basins 6a, 6b, 6c, and 6d at the RHIC Ring, and the Peconic River) were distributed throughout the Lab property (see figure 1 for Lab layout).
-Several of the species were reaffirmed by the adult odonata research that was being conducted simultaneously at the Lab by Another intern.
-Pond 1 was found to have the highest species richness of odonates (as shown in figure 2) and 9 o'clock Pond was found to have the lowest number of larval odonate species (as shown in figure 3).
+Table 1 is a listing of the various species of odonate larvae identified at Brookhaven National Laboratory Table 1 is a using of the various species of double large local time at a robustive readowing table and Laboratory during the summer of 2003, and their locations.
+The various ponds surveyed (P1, P2, P-6, P7, P3, P-10, 9 O'Clock pond at the RHIC Ring, as well as the Recharge Basins 6a, 6b, 6c,and 6d at the RHIC Ring, and the Peconic River) were distributed throughout the Lab property (see Figure 1 for Lab layout).
+Several of the species were reaffirmed by the adult odonate research that was being conducted simultaneously at the Lab y another intern.
+Pond 1 was found to have the highest species richness of doubates (as shown in figure 2) and 9 o'clock Pond was found to have the lowest number of larval odonate species (as shown in figure 3).